-Our favorite feature of the Green Star is the pressure adjustment knob, which helps you cater the motor and augers to the produce you’re juicing.
-It saves motor strain, and means you won’t have to work as hard feeding produce through.
+Our favorite feature of the Green Star is the pressure adjustment knob, which helps you cater the motor and augers to the product you’re juicing.
+It saves motor strain and means you won’t have to work as hard feeding produce through.

 The Green Star is also a smart choice for people who just want a well-built juicer that’ll last them longer than the cheaper, plastic auger models.

-How To Shop For Best Masticating Juicer For Leafy Greens
+Buying Guide Of Best Masticating Juicer For Leafy Greens and Fruits

 When it comes to durability, you want to look at a few key parts of a masticating juicer: the auger, the pulp screen, and the housing.